 5. Accept your spouse for who they are

 What does commitment mean in a marriage?
-Accepting your partner’s true nature.
-Don’t waste years trying to change them.
-Keep some scope for imperfection.
-There has to be room to err.
-They will make mistakes.
-You will too.
-It’s not going to be a perfect marriage, keep that in your mind.
-Don’t constantly compare your marriage to that of others or to an idealistic standard you have set in your mind.
+Whether you believe that marriage is a sacred commitment or not, a large part of it consists of accepting your partner’s true nature.
+It’s not going to be a perfect marriage; there are no perfect marriages, and no concept of a perfect emotional bond exists either.
+Don’t constantly compare your marriage to that of others or to an idealistic standard you might have set in your mind.

 6. Be honest and establish trust